 And before I offend anyone, let me acknowledge my American shorthand.
 To most Europeans, the proper name of “The French Open” is merely Roland Garros (where the event is played) and Wimbledon is more properly The Championships.
 The U.S. Open is just The U.S. Open, but it’s still a whole lot of fun!

-This year’s U.S. Open runs from August 28 through September 10.
-Tickets are still available (visit http://www.usopen.org/ for more info).
+This year’s U.S. Open runs from August 29 through September 11.
+Tickets are still available here.
 All the world’s best players are scheduled to participate, including stars from The U.S., France and Great Britain.
 American James Blake, who grew up in New York, has recovered from injuries and just cracked the top 5 in the world rankings.
-French star Amelie Mauresmo is number one in the women’s division and will seek a U.S. Open crown to go with The Wimbledon title she won last month.
+French star Amelie Mauresmo is number one in the women’s division and will seek a U.S. Open crown to go with the Wimbledon title she won last month.
 And the rapidly improving Andy Murray, who hails from Scotland but has been adopted by England, hopes to wave the flag for Great Britain.

 So why not book a last minute trip to New York to enjoy the fun?
-New York Habitat still has great vacation rentals available, both in Queens (where the Open is actually played) and in Manhattan (the tournament grounds are conveniently accessed by the #7 train line from Times Square), where you can also enjoy everything else the City has to offer.
-Click here for some convenient vacation rental ideas.
+New York Habitat still has great vacation rentals available in Queens as well as apartment rentals in Manhattan (the tournament grounds are conveniently accessed by the #7 train line from Times Square), where you can also enjoy everything else the City has to offer.
+There are some convenient vacation rentals in New York including:

 And it’s not too early to start thinking about next year.
 You can get the best seats in the tennis stadium – and the best apartments in our portfolio – by planning in advance.
-Follow the links to check out some apartments in London and Paris, and start dreaming of winning a grand slam tournament.
+Follow the links to check out some apartments in London accommodations and Paris vacation rentals, and start dreaming of winning a grand slam tournament.

 Or at least watching one !